GDPR-Compliant Analytics: The Complete Setup Guide for 2026

 What GDPR Actually Requires

-Let’s cut through the legal jargon.
-When it comes to analytics, GDPR cares about these key principles:
+When it comes to analytics, GDPR cares about five key principles:

 1. Lawful Basis for Processing